norcams/docs-enduser/docs/ssh.rst

 **Windows Server**   ``Admin``
 ==================== ==============

 This is a non-exhaustive list.
+For all gold images, see `NREC GOLD images`_.
 For images not listed here, consult the image vendor's documentation.

 To connect via ssh, we specify the private key file, the username and the IP address of the instance: